Daily Current Affairs Quiz

 📝 Concept Note

-Article 312 allows creation of All-India Services only through a Rajya Sabha resolution by two-thirds majority — the demand for an All-India Paramilitary Service on par with IPS has been raised repeatedly but never implemented.
 The Border Security Force Act 1968 and CRPF Act 1949 govern individual CAPFs separately, lacking unified cadre legislation.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Use “institutional capture through deputation” when presenting the CAPF cadre officers argument; use “unified command chain requiring generalist leadership” when presenting the government justification for IPS presence at apex levels.
-Common mistake: Students confuse the deputation percentages across ranks — remember the ascending pattern: 50% at IG level, minimum 67% at ADG level, 100% at SDG and DG levels.
+| ⚠️ Common Mistake | Students confuse the deputation percentages across ranks — remember the ascending pattern: 50% at IG level, minimum 67% at ADG level, 100% at SDG and DG levels.
 This means cadre officers can never reach the top two ranks in their own forces.
+Also note that Article 312 governs All-India Services creation — Parliament can create new AIS only if Rajya Sabha passes a resolution by two-thirds majority**, but the CAPF Bill does not create a new AIS; it codifies deputation norms. ** |

-Also note that Article 312 governs All-India Services creation — Parliament can create new AIS only if Rajya Sabha passes a resolution by two-thirds majority, but the CAPF Bill does not create a new AIS; it codifies deputation norms.
-Exam tip: The SC May 2025 verdict (granting OGAS status) and the CAPF Bill 2026 (codifying IPS dominance) represent a textbook separation-of-powers conflict.
+| 📌 Exam Tip | The SC May 2025 verdict (granting OGAS status) and the CAPF Bill 2026 (codifying IPS dominance) represent a textbook separation-of-powers conflict.
 Over 13,000 Group A CAPF officers protested the Bill, citing 15-18 year stagnation for their first promotion.
+Know the five CAPFs covered: BSF, CRPF, CISF, ITBP, SSB — together comprising over 10 lakh** personnel. ** |

-Know the five CAPFs covered: BSF, CRPF, CISF, ITBP, SSB — together comprising over 10 lakh personnel.
-Interview angle: Is the CAPF Bill 2026 a legitimate exercise of parliamentary sovereignty in cadre management, or an executive-backed legislative attempt to circumvent the Supreme Court May 2025 OGAS verdict?
-If cadre officers who spend 30+ years in a force cannot lead it, what does this say about meritocracy in India security architecture?
+| 🎤 Interview | Is the CAPF Bill 2026 a legitimate exercise of parliamentary sovereignty in cadre management, or an executive-backed legislative attempt to circumvent the Supreme Court May 2025 OGAS verdict?
+If cadre officers who spend 30+ years** in a force cannot lead it, what does this say about meritocracy in India security architecture? |

 Question 11 of 30